 Secular Organizations for Sobriety is composed of support groups located across the United States.
 The groups use the writings of founder James Christopher as a guide toward a nonreligious path to sobriety.
 Membership is free and anonymous.

 SMART Recovery was developed out of a desire for a scientific, less spiritual self-help approach for recovery from addiction.
-The SMART Recovery 4-Point Program gives participants tools for recovery.
+The SMART Recovery 4-Point Program gives people seeking help for alcoholism tools for recovery.
 SMART Recovery hosts free online forums and community support groups.

-Women for Sobriety is a nonprofit organization that helps women overcome alcoholism.
+Women for Sobriety is a nonprofit organization that helps women overcome problems with alcohol abuse.
 Its New Life self-help program emphasizes 13 acceptance statements that assist women with acknowledging and overcoming the disease of alcohol addiction.

 Take the first step and start your recovery today.Get Help Now